chuckgrigsby0/agec-784/README.md

-# agec-715
+# Applied Management Science

-Applied Management Science
+This repository contains practice code demonstrating concepts we have covered in class.